 Jesus values doctrinal orthodoxy.
 These Christians could define and defend their faith.
 They knew enough of the Word not to be drawn into theological fads.

 On his last visit to Ephesus, about forty years before the writing of Revelation, Paul addressed the problem of false teachers.
 He called the elders throughout Ephesus to come to a meeting in Miletus.
 In his farewell message, he challenged them with some important issues.

 “For I know this, that after my departure savage wolves (false teachers) will come in among you, not sparing the flock.
 Also from among yourselves (people from the church) men will rise up, speaking perverse things, to draw away the disciples after themselves.
 Therefore watch, and remember that for three years I did not cease to warn everyone night and day with tears” (Acts 20:29-31).

 Paul knew that they were going to confront false teaching.
-They would not let just anyone to speak in their pulpits for they had doctrinal standards.
+They would not let just anyone speak in their pulpits, for they had doctrinal standards.

 We should value doctrinal orthodoxy just as Jesus valued it.

-The church at the 21st century is doctrinally gullible.
-The reason for this is that we are becoming increasingly experiential as the basis for our evaluation of things.
+The church in the 21st century is doctrinally gullible.
+This is because we are becoming increasingly experiential as the basis for our evaluation of things.
 We do not use the Bible; we use our experience to determine whether something is true.
 This is exceedingly dangerous.

 Jesus is constantly removing churches today who do not teach the truth.